Cat owner responsibilities

 Cat By-law and keeping your cat at home

 South Australian law requires all cats to be microchipped by 12 weeks of age, and for all cats born after 1 July 2018 to be desexed by 6 months of age.
 Exemptions apply for registered breeders etc.

 Amendments to the Dog and Cat Management Act 1995 require all cat microchip details to be entered onto Dogs and Cats Online regardless of whether council have a cat by-law requiring cat registration or not.

 Any cats that are microchipped will automatically be registered by the relevant vet/microchipper onto the State's Dog and Cats Online (DACO) register so that if found, they can be returned to their owners.
-Existing microchip details on national registers have not been brought across into DACO; cat owners will need to enter their cat microchip details into DACO.
+Existing microchip details on national registers have not been brought across into DACO so cat owners need to enter their cat microchip details into DACO manually.
 All cat owners have an ongoing obligation to keep and update microchip information about their cat(s) in DACO.

 Council does not currently charge an annual registration fee for cats.

 Why microchip information is going onto Dogs and Cats Online